GodotSteam/GodotSteam/README.md

 Known Issues
 ---
+- GDExtension for 4.1 is **not** compatible with 4.0.3 or lower.
+Please check the versions you are using.
 - Overlay will not work in the editor but will work in export projects when uploaded to Steam.
 This seems to a limitation with Vulkan currently.

 Quick How-To